blakeandrewwood/generator-framework/README.md

 	$ yo framework:component "name"

-Each component you make wil be encapsulated in it's own folder located in `src/components/` which contains a `html`, `css`, and `js` file.
+Each component you make will be encapsulated in it's own folder located in `src/components/` which contains a `html`, `css`, and `js` file.

 Start the webpack server: